jkkbuddika/eCLIP-Data-Analyzer/USERGUIDE.md

 done
 ```

-### Step 6: Executing the pipeline
+### Step 4: Executing the pipeline
 All executables of the pipeline are written onto *run.py* module.
-To start analyzing data activate the conda environment above, navigate to the scripts directory and execute *run.py* using python.
+To start data analysis, activate the conda environment above, navigate to the scripts directory and execute *run.py* using python.
 ```
 source activate dataanalyzer
 cd scripts
 python run.py
 ```

-This will start running the pipeline!
-Time to get some rest.
-Watch a movie or a couple of episodes of a TV show!
-You got plenty of time!!!

-After the run, I am sure you are eager to track the number of reads in each step.
-Read the following section which simplifies looking into this.
-Bash commands are helpful in this matter.
+This should intiate running the analysis pipeline.
+Immediately, a couple questions will pop-up that you have to answer.
+- **Enter the species code (Options: hs, mm, dm, ce, dr or custom):** Answer based on the species, **hs**: human, **mm**: mouse, **dm**: fruit fly, **ce**: *C. elegans*, **dr**: zebra fish or **custom**: any other model organism
+- **Enter the Run Mode (Options: 0 for single-end or 1 for paired-end):** Pipeline supports analysis of both single-end or paired-end data.
+Answer **0** if single-end.
+Answer **1** if paired-end.
+- **Enter the UMI Preference (Options: 0 for 5N or 1 for 10N):** Answer based on the used UMI-sequence length, **0**: NNNNN (5N), **1**: NNNNNNNNNN (10N).
+- **Enter the PureCLIP Run Mode (Options: 0 for short-defined or 1 for undefined):** The pipeline allows running PureCLIP in two modes, **0**: short defined binding regions, **1**: larger binding regions.

+If the species is **custom**, you have to:
+- **FTP link to the genome to download:** Enter the link to the genome FASTA to download.
+For instance, if the custom species is yeast here is the Ensembl url to download the genome.
+> ftp://ftp.ensembl.org/pub/release-100/fasta/saccharomyces_cerevisiae/dna/Saccharomyces_cerevisiae.R64-1-1.dna_sm.toplevel.fa.gz

+- **FTP link to the annotation to download:** Enter the link to the corresponding GTF to download.
+For instance, if the custom species is yeast here is the Ensembl url to download the GTF.
+> ftp://ftp.ensembl.org/pub/release-100/gtf/saccharomyces_cerevisiae/Saccharomyces_cerevisiae.R64-1-1.100.gtf.gz

+- Make sure you have transferred the custom rRNA sequence file to the *add_mat* directory.
+Note that the *add_mat* directory by default contain rRNA sequences for **hs, mm, dm, ce and dr**.
+Download rRNA sequences of the custom species from Ensembl [BioMart](https://www.ensembl.org/biomart/martview/), name the file **custom_rRNA.txt** and transfer into the *add_mat* directory.

+You are all set!!!
+Let it run.
+Depending on the size of each file and the number of datasets, run time can vary so much!

 ## Retrieve additional information
 1. If the directory of interest have a series of *.fastq* files, you can use the following bash command to get read counts saved into a *.txt* file in the same directory.
 As an example let's save read counts of the *raw_sequences* directory.